CryptidRegrex/semesterProject/README.md

 7. A user can login to create chracters
 8. A user can create a campaign, relate characters to campaign, and edit stats of a character in a related campaign

 #Installation
 #First create the docker container
-docker build -t CharacterCreation .
+1. docker build -t CharacterCreation .
 #Run the process
-docker run CharacterCreation
+2. docker run CharacterCreation
 #makemigration to postgres
-docker-compose run web python manage.py makemigrations
+3. docker-compose run web python manage.py makemigrations
 #migrate the database
-docker-compose run web python manage.py migrate
+4. docker-compose run web python manage.py migrate

-#compose and build the container again
+#Getting Started
+#This will start the service
 docker-compose up --build

-#Getting Started
-docker-compose up
+#Once app is completed you should see menu items for help and understanding

 #License
 The MIT License (MIT)